 HIGHLANDER BASEBALL COACHING STAFF

-nineteen years.
+Coach Graves has been a coach in The Woodlands Highlander baseball program for twenty two years.
 He is a graduate of Nacogdoches High School where he played football and baseball.
 Coach Graves played college baseball at Stephen F. Austin State University and is a 1995 graduate of Texas A&M University.
-He was a proud member of the 2000 5A State Championship coaching staff.
-Coach Graves has served as the pitching coach for the Highlanders for 13 years including the 2006 State Championship and 2013 State Championship.
-He also serves as Athletic Coordinator and Head Football coach for The Woodlands Ninth Grade Campus.
-He and his wife Dina have two daughters, Peyton and Rylie and a son Bryce.
+He was a proud member of the 2000 Texas 5A State Championship coaching staff.
+Coach Graves has served as the pitching coach for the Highlanders for fifteen years including the 2006 State Championship and 2013 State Championship teams.
+He also serves as the campus athletic coordinator and head football coach for The Woodlands Ninth Grade Campus.
+He and his wife Dina have two daughters, Peyton, Rylie and son Bryce.

-Jeff is entering his ninth year as an assistant for the Sophomore team.
+Coach Jeff Lilley is entering his 12th year as an assistant for the Sophomore team.
 He currently teaches at McCullough Junior High.
-Jeff graduated from the University of Southwestern Louisiana, (now Louisiana-Lafayette).
-He coached baseball for two years in Louisiana at Merryville High and Oberlin High and then moved to Texas and coached baseball at Hull-Daisetta High School.
-After five years at Hull-Daisetta, Coach Lilley moved to Cypress with his wife Katrina and their two children, Kaitlyn and Carter.
+Coach Lilley is a graduate of the University of Southwestern Louisiana (now Louisiana-Lafayette).
+He coached baseball for two years in Louisiana, one as an Assistant Coach at Merryville High School and one as the Head Coach at Oberlin High School before moving to Texas as an Assistant Coach then Head Coach at Hull-Daisetta High School.
+After five years at Hull-Daisetta, Coach Lilley moved to Cypress where he currently resides with his wife Katrina and their son Carter.